-The Materials Recovery Facility, or MRF (rhymes with “smurf”), is where large loads of recyclables are sorted and prepared for market.
+The Materials Recovery Facility, or MRF (rhymes with “smurf”), is where large loads of blue bin recycling are sorted and prepared for market.
 The MRF is owned by Chittenden Solid Waste District and operated under contract by Casella Waste Management.
-Although primarily for use by licensed commercial haulers, the MRF also accepts large loads (one cubic yard minimum per trip) from residents and businesses who want to haul recyclables themselves.

 How the MRF works

-All-in-one recycling (also known as single-stream recycling) equipment at the MRF mechanically separates bottles, cans and other containers from mixed paper and cardboard.
-After the initial sort, workers manually separate the recyclables (except glass) into different material types that are then compacted into bales and shipped to market where they are made into recycled products.
+The MRF is engineered to mechanically separate bottles, cans and other containers from mixed paper and cardboard.
+After the initial sort, workers manually separate recyclables (with the exception of glass) into different material types.
+After sorting, like materials are compacted into bales and shipped to market to be made into recycled products.

-Glass is crushed to create aggregate that’s available for no charge to anyone who needs it for civil engineering applications such as subbase layers, utility trench bedding and backfill and drainage applications.
+Glass is crushed to create aggregate that is used in place of natural stone aggregate for civil engineering applications such as sub-base layers, utility trench bedding, or backfill/drainage applications.

 Tours of the MRF